 - NGC may purchase the Coin from the submitter.
-The price NGC pays will be the current Fair Market Value of an accurately graded Coin at the original incorrect grade.
-In no event, however, will this price exceed the amount actually paid for the Coin by the submitter in an actual arm’s length transaction, plus any postage, shipping or other incidental expenses incurred by the submitter in submitting the Coin for grading by NGC.
+If the Coin was determined to be overgraded, the price NGC pays will be the current Fair Market Value of an accurately graded Coin at the original incorrect grade.
+If the Coin was determined to be not genuine, NGC will pay the lesser of the Fair Market Value of an accurately graded, genuine Coin or the amount actually paid for the Coin by the submitter in an actual arm’s length transaction, plus any postage, shipping or other incidental expenses incurred by the submitter in submitting the Coin for Appearance Review service by NGC.

 - NGC may retain the not genuine or overgraded Coin and provide to the submitter in its place an equivalent Coin that is genuine and has the same grade as NGC originally assigned to the Coin.